finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Automatically create D6 by default; double click it to change number of faces

 ## Backlog
+- Bug-Fix: Freeze in Multiplayer Lobby on Android client
-- Bug-Fix: Multiplayer freeze and disconnect on Android
+- Bug-Fix: Multiplayer Disconnect in game-play on Android client with Android Host
 - Game-Creation: Edit Button in Main Menu
 - Game-Play: Support multiple card selection
 - Cards: Support more than 1 card face (Dual-Faced Cards)